 This training is co-sponsored by ASTTI and Dominican University.

-Lecture: Freud, Reich, and Lowen: the foundations for an Analytic, Somatic Therapy.
+Lecture: Freud, Reich, and Lowen: The Foundations of an Analytic, Somatic Therapy

-Exercises: (working in diads) Standing, observing movement and feeling shifts: How we walk with ease: Observing upper and lower body energy consonance: Breathe and Bend:
+Exercises: (working in dyads) Standing, observing movement and feeling shifts.
+How we walk with ease.
+Observing upper and lower body energy consonance.
+Breathe and bend.